As part of our wheelchair walks series, I’d like to share a walk we did on the Wales Coast Path in North Wales.

-Opened in May 2012 the Wales coastal path is a dedicated route spanning the full coast of Wales.
-Sadly, I won’t be able to push Bridget along the full length of it but I can walk the accessible sections so that’s what we’re doing.
+Opened in May 2012, the Wales coastal path is a dedicated route spanning the entire coast of Wales.
+Sadly, I won’t be able to push Bridget along the whole length of it, but I can walk the accessible sections, so that’s what we’re doing.

-Even though we need to avoid the more rugged sections of the Wales Coast Path we’ll still get to see plenty of quaint villages, the wild coastline and of course seaside towns.
+Even though we need to avoid the more difficult sections of the Wales Coast Path, we’ll still get to see plenty of quaint villages, the wild coastline and, of course, seaside towns.

-We’re starting our assault on the path in the north, in Chester to be precise.
+We’re starting our assault on the path in the north, in Chester, being precise.

 Start of the Wales Coast Path

 On the eye, the start is a bit of a non-event.
-I’m not entirely sure what I was expecting, but it wasn’t two lumps of rock, a bin, and a tatty old sign.
+I’m not entirely sure what I was expecting, but it wasn’t two lumps of rock, a bin, and a shabby old sign.

-Personally I think Wales has missed a trick.
-This is an iconic path, a massive achievement and I can’t help thinking they’re underselling the importance of it, but that’s just my opinion.
+I think Wales has missed a trick.
+This is an iconic path, a massive achievement, and I can’t help thinking they’re underselling the importance of it, but that’s just my opinion.

-On closer inspection the lumps of rock are actually Welsh slate standing proud either side of the path; they’re dressed with intricate carvings depicting a proud Welsh history.
+On closer inspection, the lumps of rock are Welsh slate standing proud on either side of the path; they’re dressed with intricate carvings depicting a proud Welsh history.

-The bin isn’t actually a bin, it’s an art piece boasting the Wales Coast Path shell logo and the “Welcome to Wales” sign basically needs updating.
+The bin isn’t a bin, it’s an art piece boasting the Wales Coast Path shell logo, and the “Welcome to Wales” sign needs updating.

 Welcome to Wales

 Bridget and I walked this section on a warm evening.
-Tranquil doesn’t really describe how peaceful this section is, the soothing sound of the flowing river only occasionally interrupted by the odd cyclist as they passed by.
+Tranquil doesn’t describe how peaceful this section is.
+The soothing sound of the flowing river is only occasionally interrupted by the odd cyclist as they pass by.

-I’m used to walking long distances and I guess the round trip from the main road in Chester to Queensferry and back is about 8 miles.
-Obviously you don’t need to walk this far just turn around when you’ve had enough!
+I’m used to walking long distances, and I guess the round trip from the main road in Chester to Queensferry and back is about 8 miles.
+You don’t need to walk this far, and just turn around when you’ve had enough!

-When it opened in May 2012 the Wales Coast Path became the first continuous path in the world to cover the coastline of a country; when you link it up with Offa’s Dyke Path it circumnavigates the whole of Wales.
+When it opened in May 2012, the Wales Coast Path became the first continuous path in the world to cover a country’s coastline; when you link it up with Offa’s Dyke Path, it circumnavigates the whole of Wales.

-The route is helpfully marked out with the Wales Coast Path markers both on signposts and in the floor.
-The floor markers are coin-sized directions which are pretty cool, it’s a bit like a treasure hunt looking for them along the route.
+The route is helpfully marked out with the Wales Coast Path markers on signposts and the floor.
+The floor markers are coin-sized directions which are pretty cool, and it’s a bit like a treasure hunt looking for them along the route.

 The Wales Coast Path